 2. Take Flight on a Glacier Flightseeing Adventure

 Glaciers top the list of things to do in Juneau, but why stop at just one when you can see five?
-Travelers climb aboard an authentic Alaskan bush plane for a unique seaplane exploration.
+Travelers climb aboard an authentic Alaska bush plane for a unique seaplane exploration.
 Once in flight from downtown Juneau, visitors soar over the lush wilderness of the Tongass National Forest.
 There’s not a bad view in sight with visitors seated along window-seats while an experienced pilot soars near unparalleled views of the glaciers.
 Learn how these glaciers make up 1,500-square-miles of the Juneau Icefield, and how the Taku Glacier is one of the few in the world actually advancing and growing.

 3. Embark on a Helicopter and Dogsled Tour